-The audit committee's main function is to oversee our accounting and financial reporting processes and the audits of our financial statements.
-This committee's responsibilities are set forth in a charter that include, among other things:
+The audit committee's main function is to oversee the Company's accounting and financial reporting processes and the audits of the Company's financial statements.
+This committee's responsibilities include, among other things:

-- assisting board oversight of (1) the integrity of our financial statements, (2) our compliance with legal and regulatory requirements, (3) our independent auditor's qualifications and independence, and (4) the performance of our internal audit function and independent auditors; - the appointment, compensation, retention, replacement, and oversight of the work of the independent auditors and any other independent registered public accounting firm engaged by us; - pre-approving all audit and permitted non-audit services to be provided by the independent auditors or any other registered public accounting firm engaged by us, and establishing pre-approval policies and procedures; - reviewing and discussing with the independent auditors all relationships the auditors have with us in order to evaluate their continued independence; - setting clear hiring policies for employees or former employees of the independent auditors; - setting clear policies for audit partner rotation in compliance with applicable laws and regulations; - obtaining and reviewing a report, at least annually, from the independent auditors describing (i) the independent auditor's internal quality-control procedures and (ii) any material issues raised by the most recent internal quality-control review, or peer review, of the audit firm, or by any inquiry or investigation by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the firm and any steps taken to deal with such issues; - meeting to review and discuss our annual audited financial statements and quarterly financial statements with management and the independent auditor;

-- reviewing and approving any related party transaction required to be disclosed pursuant to Item 404 of Regulation S-K promulgated by the SEC prior to us entering into such transaction; and - reviewing with management, the independent auditors, and our legal advisors, as appropriate, any legal, regulatory or compliance matters, including any correspondence with regulators or government agencies and any employee complaints or published reports that raise material issues regarding our financial statements or accounting policies and any significant changes in accounting standards or rules promulgated by the Financial Accounting Standards Board, the SEC or other regulatory authorities.
+- assisting board oversight of (1) the integrity of our financial statements, (2) our compliance with legal and regulatory requirements, (3) our independent auditor's qualifications and independence, and (4) the performance of our internal audit function and independent auditors; - the appointment, compensation, retention, replacement, and oversight of the work of the independent auditors and any other independent registered public accounting firm engaged by us; - pre-approving all audit and permitted non-audit services to be provided by the independent auditors or any other registered public accounting firm engaged by us, and establishing pre-approval policies and procedures; - reviewing and discussing with the independent auditors all relationships the auditors have with us in order to evaluate their continued independence; - setting clear hiring policies for employees or former employees of the independent auditors; - setting clear policies for audit partner rotation in compliance with applicable laws and regulations; - obtaining and reviewing a report, at least annually, from the independent auditors describing (i) the independent auditor's internal quality-control procedures and (ii) any material issues raised by the most recent internal quality-control review, or peer review, of the audit firm, or by any inquiry or investigation by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the firm and any steps taken to deal with such issues; - meeting to review and discuss our annual audited financial statements and quarterly financial statements with management and the independent auditor - reviewing and approving any related party transaction required to be disclosed pursuant to Item 404 of Regulation S-K promulgated by the SEC prior to us entering into such transaction; and - reviewing with management, the independent auditors, and our legal advisors, as appropriate, any legal, regulatory or compliance matters, including any correspondence with regulators or government agencies and any employee complaints or published reports that raise material issues regarding our financial statements or accounting policies and any significant changes in accounting standards or rules promulgated by the Financial Accounting Standards Board, the SEC or other regulatory authorities.

-The members of our audit committee are Shanti Priya, Camillo Martino and Di-Ann Eisnor.
+The members of the Company's audit committee are Shanti Priya, Camillo Martino and Di-Ann Eisnor.
 Shanti Priya serves as the chair of the committee.
-All members of our audit committee are independent directors and meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
+All members of the Company's audit committee are independent directors and meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
 Shanti Priya is an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable Nasdaq listing standards.
+The Company's board of directors adopted a written charter for the audit committee, which is available on the corporate website at www.cxapp.com.
+The information on any of the Company's websites is deemed not to be incorporated in this prospectus or to be part of this prospectus.